 final mile to upper Fort Canyon renamed as the Three Falls (Fort Canyon

-links to other area trail pages
+links to other area trail pages.

 The Bodily Harm trail from Alpine Cove starts just off the Three Falls Way road at 5400 feet

 elevation.
 To get there, take Grove Drive to Alpine Cove Drive.
-Turn north on Aspen Drive.
+Turn north

-After the road turns to the left uphill and crosses a creek, the trail is on the left.
-(The
+After the road turns to the left uphill and crosses a creek, the Bodily

 We're heading uphill, around 0.4 miles.
 Switchbacks go back and forth across the hill as far up as the eye can see.